deployphp/docs/getting-started.md

 > To list all the available commands, run the `dep` command.

 > Note what Deployer will try to get write permission with the `sudo` command, so this command has to be running without prompt passwords.
-> For that, connect to you server via ssh, and run the following command:
+> For that, connect to your server via ssh, and run the following command:
 > ```
 > sudo visudo
 > ```